CompendiumLabs/gum/docs/gen/prompt.md

 Because the returned code will be seen and modified by a user, it is best to make it concise and easy to understand and extend, so:
   - Avoid hardcoding values unless specified in the prompt
-  - When declaring objects, put multiple attributes on each line, and put commas after each attribute including the last one
+  - When declaring objects or arrays, put one attributes per line, and put commas after each attribute including the last one
   - Use functions like `range` and `map` to generate collections of elements
   - Use consise notation for object attributes (for example, use `{xargs}` instead of `{xargs: xargs}`)